2005–06 Australian region cyclone season: Tropical Cyclone Kate

-TCWC Brisbane issued a gale warning for a Tropical Low near the northern tip of Cape York Peninsula on 22 February.
-The low moved in an easterly direction.
-It quickly strengthened and became Tropical Cyclone Kate on the same day.
-Kate moved eastwards and weakened into a tropical low on 24 February.
+Cyclone Kate originated from an area of low pressure that was first identified on 22 February 2006, within a monsoonal trough.
+The system rapidly intensified throughout the day, with the Australian Bureau of Meteorology issuing their first advisory on the system that evening.
+Upon being classified, the system was immediately declared Tropical Cyclone Kate.
+At the same time, the Joint Typhoon Warning Center (JTWC) also began issuing advisories on the system, designating it as Tropical Cyclone 13P.
+The system remained nearly stationary over the northwestern Coral Sea.
+Early on 23 February, the storm attained its peak intensity with winds of 95 km/h 10-minute sustained) and a barometric pressure of 985 hPa (mbar).
+However, the JTWC assessed the system to have been slightly weaker, attaining peak winds of 85 km/h 1-minute sustained).
+Kate stalled shortly thereafter and began to weaken due to increasing wind shear.
+Rapid weakening took place throughout the day, and JTWC declared the system dissipated early on 24 February.
+The Bureau of Meteorology downgraded Kate to a tropical low around the same time, although they continued to monitor the storm for several more hours before reporting that it had dissipated over open waters.

-Upon the formation of Kate, the Bureau of Meteorology warned vessels to avoid traveling near the storm due to rough seas and wind gusts up to 125 km/h.
-Although the storm was deemed to have not been a threat to Queensland, officials urged residents to ensure their disaster kits were ready and that preparations for a moderate storm, such as storing loose outdoor objects and clearing gutters, had been completed.
-Although the storm had no direct impact on land, large swells produced by the system affected most of the Queensland coastline.
+Upon the cyclone's formation, the Bureau of Meteorology warned vessels to avoid the storm in anticipation of rough seas and winds gusting to 125 km/h.
+Although the storm did not pose much of a threat to Queensland, officials urged residents to ensure their disaster kits were ready and that preparations for a moderate storm, such as storing lose outdoor objects and clearing gutters, had been completed.
+While the storm had no direct impact on land, large swells affected most of the Queensland coastline.
 In the Shire of Noosa, six surfers sustained serious injuries after wading into turbulent waters.
 Waves up to 1.8 m tossed the six surfers, leaving them with injuries ranging from broken noses and fractured ankles to head wounds from surfboards.
+The waves also caused additional beach erosion to parts of Papua New Guinea previously impacted by Cyclone Ingrid.